LunacyEcho/quizbot/README.md

 ### Before Running Quizbot

-Before running Quizbot, make sure to install the following libraries: nltk, sklearn, pandas, re, ftfy, time, sys, math.
+Before running Quizbot, make sure to install the following libraries: nltk, sklearn, pandas, ftfy, time, sys, math.
 Each can be installed by running `pip install [libraryname]` from the command line.

 ### quizbot.py